-What if I carry on working after my Normal Pension Age?
+What if I carry on in office after my Normal Pension Age?

-If you carry on working after your Normal Pension Age you will continue to pay into the LGPS, building up further benefits.
+If you carry in your office after your Normal Pension Age you will continue to pay into the LGPS, building up further benefits.
 When you eventually retire you will receive your pension unless you choose to delay drawing it.
 You must draw your pension by no later than age 75.
 Your pension will be paid at an increased rate to reflect the fact that it will be paid for a shorter time.